z44d/tgram/README.md

 ## TODO
 - Bound methods for types.
-- Smart plugins with auto load.
+- Smart plugins with auto-load.
-- Docs site.
+- Documentation site.

 ## Requirements
 - Python 3.8 or higher.
 - A [Telegram BOT Token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token).

 ## How to install?
-Here's how to install the tgram lib, the commands are given below:
+Here's how to install the tgram library.
+The commands are given below:

 ``` bash
 # With Git